staudenmeir/eloquent-eager-limit/README.md

 ## Usage

-Use the `HasEagerLimit` trait on both the parent and the related model.
+Use the `HasEagerLimit` trait in both the parent and the related model.

 ```php
 class User extends Model